thingsym/vaw/readme.md

 ## Helper command

-**VAW** offers a useful scripts.
+The **VAW** offers a useful scripts.
 Just run the script on a terminal.
 Database data backup, multiple versions installation of PHP, you can switch the execution environment.

 ### db_backup.sh